scaffold-eth/se-2-challenges/README.md

 <details markdown='1'><summary>🦉 Guiding Questions</summary>

 1. How would we make sure the value being swapped for balloons is greater than 0?
 2. Is `xReserves` ETH or $BAL tokens?
 Use a variable name that best describes which one it is.
-When we call this function it will already have the value we sent it in it's `liquidity`.
+When we call this function, it will already have the value we sent it in it's `liquidity`.
 How can we make sure we are using the balance of the contract *before* any ETH was sent to it?
 3. For `yReserves` we will also want to create a new more descriptive variable name.
 How do we find the other asset balance this address has?
 4. Now that we have all our arguments, how do we call `price()` and store the returned value in a new variable?
 What kind of name would best describe this variable?
 5. After getting how many tokens the sender should receive, how do we transfer those tokens to the sender?